FAQs about disaster funding activations

 These include:

-• Australian Government Disaster Recovery Allowance - The Australian Government Disaster Recovery Allowance (DRA) is a short-term income support payment to assist individuals who can demonstrate their income has been affected as a direct result of a disaster.
+- Australian Government Disaster Recovery Allowance - The Australian Government Disaster Recovery Allowance (DRA) is a short-term income support payment to assist individuals who can demonstrate their income has been affected as a direct result of a disaster.
 When available, DRA assists employees, small business persons and farmers who experience a loss of income as a direct result of a disaster event.
-The DRA is administered by the Australian Government Department of Human Services.
+The DRA is administered by the Australian Government Department of Services Australia.

-• BlazeAid - BlazeAid is a volunteer-based organisation that works with families and individuals to help rebuild fences and other structures that have been damaged or destroyed.
+- BlazeAid - BlazeAid is a volunteer-based organisation that works with families and individuals in rural Australia to help rebuild fences and other structures that have been damaged or destroyed by natural disasters.

-• As part of its core business, the Department of Communities works with external providers to assist individuals impacted by small disaster events.
+- As part of its core business, the Department of Aboriginal and Torres Islander Partnerships, Communities and the Arts works with external providers to assist individuals impacted by small disaster events.
 Phone 13 74 68.

 More information on financial and support services available for Queenslanders impacted by natural disasters can also be found at www.qld.gov.au/disasterhelp.